Yakutian knife

 Typical Yakutian knives have a blade length of 4–7 in, and 1 - wide.
 An unusual feature of this knife is that the blade is asymmetrical; one side of the blade has a fuller, that is a groove in it and a chisel grind, while the other side has no groove and is basically a convex edge (meaning it rounds down to the edge, rather than having a straight bevel).

 The blade is traditionally forged from locally sourced iron ore smelted by Yakutian blacksmiths.
 The groove in the blade makes it lighter and allows the blacksmith to reduce the amount of metal needed to make larger knives.
 The knife handle is historically made from birch burl and is thick and egg-shaped in cross-section.
 It fits the hand and can also be used wearing gloves.
 The birch also protects the hand from the cold effects of the knife steel in extreme cold, a common condition in Siberia during winter months.
 A cow tail knife sheath completes the ensemble.

+Knife variations and properties

+Archaeological excavations carried out on the territory of modern Yakutia show that samples of knives, extracted from various burial grounds and sites of ancient man, have an undeniable similarity with Yakut knives.

+There are many regional variations of the Yakut knife, but the classic version of the knife is a blade from 110 to 170 mm long, mounted on a wooden handle made of birch or birch burl with a leather sheath.

+Blade

+The blade of the Yakut knife is sharpened, has a cutting edge on one side and a straight (or almost straight) spine.
+A distinctive feature of the Yakut knife is the asymmetrical sharpening of the blade, noted by the first researchers of the life of the Yakuts.
+On one side, the blade of the knife is flat, has a fuller (if you look from the spine, then the right side of the blade).
+The opposite (left) side of the blade is curved.
+This is done so that when working with the knife, the knife does not "dig" into the material.
+It is in this regard that knives differ for right-handed and left-handed people.
+For left-handed people, knives are made with a mirror-inverted asymmetry of the blade.

+Knives are classified by blade length: